Rahula-22/Library-Management-System/README.md

 # Library Management System

 This project implements a Library Management System in C++ using Object-Oriented Programming (OOP) principles.
-It supports multiple user roles—Students, Faculty, and Librarians—and uses file-based persistence for books and user data.
+It supports multiple user roles such as Students, Faculty, and Librarians and uses file-based persistence for books and user data.

 ## Overview